• Skip to primary navigation

 Can I make this recipe with chicken thighs?

 Absolutely, and it will be even better because chicken thighs are fattier and juicier than chicken breast.
-Make sure to use boneless skinless thighs and remove the fat prior to grilling them.
+Make sure to use boneless, skinless chicken thighs and remove the fat before grilling them.

 You don't have to, but it can make the chicken juicier.
 You can use the olive oil rub, plus a tablespoon of balsamic vinegar, as a marinade.